How to Prepare Images for Fine Art Printing

 If you’re unsure how to do this or want a second opinion, our team at Riptide Prints can do this step for you.

-In summary, our suggested file setup for print is:
+In summary, your file setup for print is:

-• Resolution: We print at 300DPI at the size required, we prefer being supplied the original image's resolution however we can easily resize the image before printing
+• Resolution: We print at 300dpi at the size required, we prefer being supplied the original image's full resolution, with a minimum of 3.000 pixels on the long side.
+We will resize the image before printing if necessary.

 • Bit Depth: 8 Bit